davematheny/kickstarter-analysis-/README.md

 The only challenges I encountered where remembering the excel functions.
 ## Results

-###What are two conclusions you can draw about the Outcomes based on Launch Date?
+-What are two conclusions you can draw about the Outcomes based on Launch Date?
 1. Few projects were canceled
 2. Most successful projects were in May and June